Skip to main content

 “Go on.”
 Ishaan Dev urged.

 “ Well…” Priyambada sat down on the edge of the bed facing his chaise.
-“You know how people like Smriti… lost family and land and jobs to the war… There are so many of them we don’t know who are always directly or indirectly affected by war.”
+“You know how people like Smriti… lost family and land and jobs to the war… There are so many of them that we don’t know who are always directly or indirectly affected by war.”
 She cleared her throat.
 He nodded.

 “Of course, we can’t compensate for everything in cash and kind, but we can support them through certain schemes to rebuild their lives, unite with lost family members or get a job?”